 That's going to end up really-- Ultimately in the enterprise sales cycle, when that type of approach hits their team who's doing the evaluation, that matters more than perfection.
 Because perfection, especially in anything that's even remotely agile, who cares what it looks like Tuesday the 4th at 3 o'clock?

 You have to show that you have a process and an organization and a will to continue to push the envelope and do the right things, and communicate it honestly with the customer.

+What we do is we just don't want to surprise anyone ever.
 That's a bad business for us to get into, we are in the trust business so we want to be really transparent with our customers about everything we do.

 If we ever do something, or if for some reason all of our customers say "It's untenable for us that we're using your product to make video conferencing calls," then we can change.
 We just really commonsensically don't think that's a problem.

 Grant: Yeah.
 That makes total sense.
 Joel, this has been amazing.
 I've loved the conversation.
 I could ask you a million more questions and we could go on for hours.